 How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

-Core Surgical 10th April 2024
+Core Surgical 22nd October 2024

-We will break down the Oriel Portfolio Scoring for 2024.
+We will break down the Oriel Portfolio Scoring for 2025.

-You can also check-out our Core Surgical Training Interview Question Bank which has been put together by previously high scoring trainees to help you prepare for that all important interview.
+You can also check out our Core Surgical Training Interview Question Bank, which has been put together by previously high-scoring trainees to help you prepare for that all important interview.

-2024 Core Surgical Training Interview
+2025 Core Surgical Training Interview

-The domains for 2024 are as follows:
+The domains for 2025 are as follows:

 1. Commitment to surgery